andresaraujo/plank/README.md

 A simple and extensible logger

-You can add new loggers extending [PlankLogger] or [TaggedLogger] and installing the instance using `Plank.install`.
+You can add new loggers extending `PlankLogger` or `TaggedLogger` and installing them using `Plank.install`.

 ## Usage